Cyclopentaphosphine: Organic cyclophosphines

 Organic cyclophosphanes are a family of organophosphorus compounds with the formula (RP)n where R is an organic substituent.
 Many examples are known.
-They are white, air-sensitive solids with have good solubility in organic solvents.
+They are white, air-sensitive solids which have good solubility in organic solvents.
 Well-characterized examples are known for ring sizes 3–6.
 The three-membered rings feature bulky substituents, e.g., [tert-BuP]3.

 The cyclophosphines can be prepared by several methods, one involves reductive coupling of dichlorophosphines: